-- (1) Changing the database path in the settings dialog of "System Control" tool. - (2) Changing the location selector to another location in control area. - (3) Changing the playback method selector to "Full Range." - (4) Changing the playback method selector to "Time Period."
+- (1) Changing the database path for retrieving another one in the settings dialog of "System Control" tool. - (2) Changing the location selector to another location in control area. - (3) Changing the playback method selector to "Full Range." - (4) Changing the playback method selector to "Time Period."